gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 could rip the lid off the apparatus underneath and rearrange it the way I needed it.
 It came as a superpower later on and confirmed the old maxim that often, the outsized value sits at the seams of fields.
 More practically, I nanosized my ego.
 There was no grunt work I wouldn't take at the time.
-Broken big data job?
-Greg is on it.
+A broken big data job?
+Gkk is on it.
 A spaghetti SQL query nobody remembered how it came about?
 My archeologist hat was on.
 Whatever moved important projects forward.
-I knew that after making a risky move not from position of glory, I had to play personal defense (didn't come easy).
+I knew that after making a controversial move, not from a position of glory, I had to play on personal defense (didn't come naturally).

 Now, back to my health.
 As I mentioned before, I decided to opt for the maximum level of transparency, so I told my manager that my big bet on Basel didn't work out, and I came back feeling